True Freedom in Christ

 How Does This Apply To Us?

 Jesus said, ‘If the Son makes you free, you shall be free indeed,’ and, ‘Everyone who sins is a slave to sin.’
 Whose captive are you?
 The choice is ours.
-Choose to please others, choose to have it all materially, choose to worship before the idol of hedonism, choose to climb to Heaven on a ladder of good works ... and find only captivity, or choose to have it all in Christ—choose to be His bondservant and be free, totally and forever.
+Choose to please others, choose to have it all materially, choose to climb to Heaven on a ladder of good works, or choose to have it all in Christ—choose to be His bondservant and be free, totally and forever.

 Pray With Me

-Lord, You have commissioned all Your disciples.
-You give all Christians strength to do what You know needs to be done.
-May I always remember that You are the One, the only One, whom I must please.
-I am to go to others for You and I am to come to You for others, but it is in loving obedience to You that I go or come, hurry or wait, work or rest.
+Lord, you have commissioned all your disciples, giving them the strength to do what you know needs to be done.
+May I always remember that you are the one, the only one, whom I must please.
+I am to go to others for you and I am to come to you for others, but it is in obedience to you that I go or come, hurry or wait, work or rest.

-Give me increasing independence from the opinion of others and an ever-growing desire to be found acceptable in Your sight.
-Let me be so occupied with the joy of Your presence and with the greatness of Your love that I have no room in my heart and no time on my hands to be concerned about the impression I make on others.
+Give me increasing independence from the opinion of others and an ever-growing desire to be found acceptable in your sight.
+Let me be so occupied with the joy of your presence and with the greatness of your love that I have no room to be concerned about the impression I make on others.
 If there are impressions, let those impressions convey this one message: I am a servant of Jesus Christ.
 I am not trying to please others.
-I try to serve others to please Jesus.
-Let my ears be so filled with the music of Heaven and the love-whispered commands of Your kingdom that I will not hear or need to hear, the comments of others, whether they are pleased or not
+I strive to serve others to please Jesus.
+Let my ears be so filled with the music of Heaven and the love-whispered commands of your kingdom that I will not hear or need to hear the comments of others, whether they are pleased or not.

 Moving On In The Life of Prayer

-Prayer keeps the fountain of true life flowing freely.
-It is being still in the Presence of Jesus and listening to the guidance of the Holy Spirit.
-It delivers from the hampering pressures of trying to please others.
-It brings us back on the beam; not pleasing others for the sake of popularity, but serving others for the sake of Jesus Christ.
+Prayer is being still in the presence of Jesus and listening to the guidance of the Holy Spirit.
+It delivers from the pressures of trying to please others.
+It brings us back to serving others for the sake of Jesus Christ.